 However, online reviews are here to stay.
 A recent Search Engine Land study found that 88 percent of consumers trust online reviews as much as personal recommendations and 72 percent of consumers say positive reviews make them trust businesses more.

-While you can’t completely prevent or fix bad reviews, you can mitigate their impact and protect your company’s online reputation.
+While you can’t completely prevent or fix bad reviews, you can respond to them and mitigate their impact to protect your company’s online reputation.

 When you receive a bad review, your initial reaction will likely be one of three things: